thejhndwn/thejhndwn.github.io/_posts/bladerunner2025.md

 > huamns are real, but dishonest.
 AI is fake, but adherent
 > dead internet theory
 > humans vs AI who will prevail

+intro - we didn't trust wikipedia now we do

+what will the future look like?
+ - dead internet theory
+ - ai media is the future
+why will we trust machines more than humans
+ -